 Join a guide in period costume for a walking tour of the Moravian District- a registered National Historic Landmark area.
 Buildings here date to 1741 and feature exquisite Colonial and Victorian architecture.
 Find out about the customs and traditions of Bethlehem’s earliest settlers and discover the origins of the famed Bethlehem Star.

-It’s Bethlehem’s second annual holiday acapella choral competition.
-Singing groups in a variety of ages will compete in the Sun Inn Courtyard over three weekends in December.
+It’s Bethlehem’s fourth annual holiday acapella choral competition.
+Singing groups in a variety of ages will compete in the Sun Inn Courtyard over two weekends in December.
 A panel of acclaimed judges will crown the best choral group and audiences will also name a People’s Choice winner.

 Visit restaurants and shops in South Bethlehem to sample different holiday-themed adult beverages.
 Expect flavors such as pumpkin martini, spiked eggnog, peppermint infused beverages and seasonal beer.